-When preparing copy, don't try to duplicate how the final printed publication will look.
+- When preparing copy, don't try to duplicate how the final printed publication will look.
 Rather than using uppercase letters or bolding and underlining words to call attention to certain text, mark this information in red ink on the hard copy you provide with your digital file.
-Also, avoid using extra tabs, columns or extra spaces in preparing the copy.
-If you have a particular format in mind, bring a sample or mock design with you rather than doing any layout on the disk.

 Revising an existing publication

 If your project is an update of a previously published piece, you may be able to use the old piece to make your changes.
 During your initial meeting, staff can tell you if the publication is on file.
 If so, neatly write the new text above or on the side of the printed piece in red ink.
 If the publication is not on file, you may need to submit the text digitally.

 Marketing and Communications staff members will be responsible for the initial proofreading of any publication.
 Final approval, however, will be your responsibility.
 Be sure to not only spell check but read through the publication, as spell check does not pick up words that are spelled correctly but improperly used.